Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Carefully peel away from the backing paper of your sticker up to where it aligns with your masking tape hinge.

-- Press firmly from one side of the sticker to ensure no air bubbles trapped underneath.
+- Press firmly from one side of the sticker to ensure no air bubble is trapped underneath.

 - Slowly remove any remaining backing and press down as you go along, keeping the decal straight by referring back to your measurements and markings.